Joyce Rain Anderson

 Contact Me

 Stories are what make us, and we all have stories to share.
 I was first in my family to go to college, and first to drop out because I wasn't sure of what to do or how to navigate college.
-After my children were older, I went back--first to Massasoit Community College, then to UMass Boston where I earned my BA and MA.
+Nineteen years later when my children were older, I went back--first to Massasoit Community College, then to UMass Boston where I earned my BA and MA.
 Following that I earned a Ph.D. at the University of New Hampshire.
 My degree is in Composition and Rhetoric with a specialty in Indigenous and Cultural Rhetorics.

 I am blessed to have two children and four grandchild who ground me.